PiotrZettt/PiotrZettt/README.md

 - 👋 Hi, I’m Piotr @PiotrZettt.
 I live in UK and work in Automotive/Aerospace industry in Quality Assurance.

 - 👀 I’m passionate about coding, especially python and web based aplications.
 You can find here projects I completed as part of the learning process but also my own, work related applications: "inspect-it" and "Job Wallet" which are tools used for tracebility and data analysis in a manufacturing environment.
+The "brandlive" app is a job interest rgistration platform crated for a marketing agancy of "Brand Live"
 - 🌱 I’m currently learning React and Go
 - 💞️ I’m looking to collaborate on web based applications
 - 📫 How to reach me: please email me on piotrzielinski@o2.pl